You book a flight to your cousin's wedding in Tampa, only to realize in horror a few hours later that you booked it for the wrong weekend.

 Last minute flights are also exempt from the 24 hour cancellation policy.
 You must book your departure at least one week ahead of time to qualify for the 24 hour window under the law.

-In the U.S. Airways example, changing your itinerary costs you an extra $150 on top of your fare, not including any fare increases that may result from switching flights.
-There is not one word about changes made within 24 hours of booking.
+Switching flights can be costly on United ($200), American ($200), and Delta ($200).
 The law doesn't directly address changes vs. cancellations, and the airlines are sticking to the letter of the law.
 In fact, they're appealing the 24 hour cancellation law, so don't expect such generosity from them anytime soon.

 In the meantime, you can still get out of a change fee by canceling according to the airline's terms and conditions.
 Simply rebook a different flight once the cancellation is complete.

-The new 24 hour cancellation window is not the only consumer-friendly change in the new law.
+The 24 hour cancellation window is not the only consumer-friendly change in the law.
 Here are some other good-to-know facts about fees for booking your next flight:

 You can read the USDOT's entire press release here:

 U.S. Department of Transportation's Expanded Airline Passenger Protections Take Effect

 Take the best online coupons and deals with you on the go!
 Download the newly updated Brad's Deals iPhone app today.